I have a Masters of Science in electrical engineering and I love writing about the electrical grid and the impact wind energy has on it.

-According to the research, the main issues that need studying are excellent wind power forecasting, reliable development of storage systems, response management, electricity market analysis and design, and at the end the transient stability during abnormal processes.
+According to the research, the main issues that need studying are excellent wind power forecasting, reliable development of storage systems, response management, electricity market analysis and design, and in the end, the transient stability during abnormal processes.

 DFIG Wind Power Plant Model

-The wind power generator and the controls are a complex electrical and mechanical system.
-One typical wind power system consists of generator, gear-box, three-blade rotor, and control devices for voltage, wind speed, and blade angle.
+The wind power generator and the controls are complex electrical and mechanical systems.
+One typical wind power system consists of a generator, gear-box, three-blade rotor, and control devices for voltage, wind speed, and blade angle.

 The wind power plant model has six modules:

 - Asynchronous machine model

 - Control system model for the crow-bar